thunderrun/cv/cv_en.md

   - Products major function: calculation, usage, analysis, visualization and management of massive amount of data
 - Webviews inside 运满满 Apps
 - Build large scale platform systems including multipe web applications based on Axure prototype using Vue and singleSPA
-- Gradually upgrade old projects to new projects without affecting the original functions by comunication between old/new components/apps using BroadcastChannel API
+- Gradually upgrade old projects to new projects without affecting the original functions
+  - Ccomunication between old/new components/apps using BroadcastChannel API
+  - Inject styles into iframe to show specific part of old application in new app
-- Multi-dimensional associated forms & component interaction, data display and performance optimization
+- Multi-dimensional associated forms, complex component interaction, data & tree display and performance optimization
 - Suggest adjusting workflow and eliminate anti-patterns to improve efficiency

 ### 北京辰信领创信息技术有限公司(启明星辰) 2017.02-2018.05